NihalSidhu/NihalSidhu/README.md

 ### Get to Know Me

 Hello there, I'm Nihal!
-I am currently a software engineer who enjoys playing with data in my free time.
-I have experience in most things data, whether it be data engineer, analysis, modelling or query optimization.
+I am currently a software engineer who likes to play around with data in my free time.
+I enjoy showing stories using all different kinds of datasets.
+Some of skills and experiences that I have include:

-- Data pipeline engineering as a software engineer
+- Data pipeline engineering in the financial regulatory reporting realm
-- Model development and data analysis using Python data science oriented libraries
+- Data cleaning and model development using Python data science oriented libraries
-- Querying data in SQL
 - Providing visual insights and dashboards within Tableau
+- Querying data to solve problems in SQL

 ### Projects